02 May 2019

 CONCLUSIONS: Caution should be always exercised in patients with suspected gastrointestinal perforation, especially if caused by ingested foreign bodies.
 A high degree of suspicion and a CT scan may prevent delays in the diagnosis and clinical management of these patients.

-Keywords: Eating, Foreign Bodies, Intestinal Perforation, Tomography Scanners, X-Ray Computed, Aged, Deglutition, Ileal Diseases, Ileum, Laparotomy, Tomography, X-Ray Computed
+Keywords: Eating, Foreign Bodies, Intestinal Perforation, Tomography Scanners, X-Ray Computed, Deglutition, Ileal Diseases, Ileum, Laparotomy, Tomography, X-Ray Computed

 In Press